-Our distant cousin Hugh Bland has been doing some wonderful work sniffing out the Bland family history.
+Our distant cousin Hugh Bland has been doing some wonderful detective work sniffing out the Bland family history.

-Today he found the grave of Josiah Benjamin Adam Bland became mayor and the main street is still called Bland Street.
+Back in Mossel Bay Josiah Benjamin Adam Bland became mayor and the main street is still called Bland Street.
 He died in 1861.
-The grave is hidden in thick bush on a farm in the Wydersrivier district near Riversdal.
+His grave is hidden in thick bush on a farm in the Wydersrivier district near Riversdal.

-In Harrismith Granny Bland buried her husband and four of her five boys – what a tragic life.
-She did live long enough to know us, her great grandkids before she died ca 1960.
-We knew Bunty, the one son who outlived her, very well.
-He died in 1974 and joined his mother and father JFA II and four brothers in the family grave in Harrismith.
+Hugh found out that JFA the First died on 10 September 1891 aged 55, and is buried in the lost, dusty, verlate metropolis of Senekal, Vrystaat.
+In Harrismith Granny Bland buried her husband JFA II and four of her five boys, including JFA III.
+As Sheila said, ‘What a tragic life.’
+Poor Granny Bland!
+She loved her grandaughter Mary, our Mom, and she lived long enough to know us, her great grandkids before she died in 1959.
+So in that she was Lucky Granny Bland!
+We knew Bunty, the only child who outlived her, very well.
+He died in 1974 and joined his father JFA II, his mother, and his four brothers in the family grave in Harrismith.

 JFA III married Annie Watson Bain – our granny Annie Bland.
 Known as just Annie.
 They farmed racehorses and clean fingernails on the farm Nuwejaarsvlei on the Nuwejaarspruit outside Harrismith on the road to Witsieshoek, towards the Drakensberg.
 He died in 1943 while my Mom Mary and her sister Pat were still at school.
 Pat died in 1974.
 Mom Mary then looked after Annie until she died aged ninety in 1983.
 Mom Mary is still alive and well.
 She turned ninety in September 2018.